Straighten UP and FLY right

 KEEP a copy of it in your email, or cell phone, and print it if you have to.
 It's important to keep contact information handy.
 Save the airline's customer service number, your hotel reservation details, and any other relevant phone numbers on your phone or on a piece of paper.
 Having these details readily available can be helpful in case of flight changes, delays, or other unforeseen circumstances.

-TIP#4 Pack accordingly to what you really need to bring with you.
+TIP#4 Pack according to what you really need to bring with you

 Pack your personal item/carry-on bag strategically.
 Include essential items such as travel documents, medication, a change of clothes, and any valuables.
 Keep in mind the airline's restrictions on liquids and gels, and pack them in a clear, resealable bag for convenient security screening.
 Additionally, consider including entertainment options like books, magazines, or electronic devices to keep yourself occupied during the flight.